Jukainite/Face_shape_detection/README.md

        image2.jpg
        ...
 ##### 2. Run `Create_data.py` to preprocess and extract features.
 You will need to run this file twice.
 Once with train folder and once with the test one.
-Rêmmber to set the config in the code
+Remember to set the config in the code
 ##### 3. Open and execute `Models_Training.ipynb` to train the Random Forest model.